What you’ll find in this blog:

 - Music is built from recurring mathematical patterns and sequences such as beat, tempo and rhythm.
 Children can develop mathematical thinking as they notice and respond to this.

-- A sense of pattern supports children’s learning.
-This enables them to make links and notice connections between events and ideas, promoting thought and the capacity to learn.
+- A sense of pattern supports children’s learning, enabling them to make links and notice connections between events and ideas, promoting thought and the capacity to learn.

 - If, as mathematicians suggest, maths is the science of pattern, then music and dance are the art of pattern.